 Environmental Health in Disasters Certificate from Tulane University School of Public Health and Tropical Medicine acquired on March 2010.

 Certified Occupational Safety Specialist (COSS) – Safety Council of Louisiana Capital Region Baton Rouge.
 October 3, 2008 Certificate # 25945240.

-Lecturer, Department of Engineering Technology, University of Houston Downtown – College of Sciences and Technology.
+Lecturer, Department of Computer Science and Engineering Technology, University of Houston Downtown – College of Sciences and Technology.
 2008 through Present.

 Adjunct Fire Service Instructor, Houston Community College Northeast Campus Fire Technology Program Level III.
 2008 through Present.

 OSHA Outreach Instructor, General Industry and Construction Standards University of Texas at Arlington.
 2008 through Present.

 Response Adjunct Instructor, TEEX/ESTI WMD EMS and HazMat.
 2001 through 2008.

 Environmental Health and Safety Instructor, Texas State Technical College – Marshall, Texas.
 2007 through 2009